 All page comments require that you identify yourself, and all will be reviewed before they are released to public visibility.
 I reserve the right to refuse to approve comments for any reason, including general apathy.

 Rants, politics, religion, advertising or attempts to manipulate these pages or their readers are quite unwelcome.
 I don’t do link exchanges, and I’ve got a pretty good nose for link spam.
 Move along …

 About the Title

 I came up with it when I was working as the archivist at the Montgomery County (MD) Historical Society.
 I was thinking about all the complications and workarounds that I had to deal with while working as a “lone arranger” in two small local archives.
 Velcro® proved to be extremely useful in many circumstances.
 I am not sure that it is archivally safe material, especially the adhesive.
 However, I never seemed to have enough on hand when I needed it.
 I thought that it would be a good title for a book about being a solo archivist and coping with the pressures of small archival institutions.
-The book never happened, but I still like the title.
+I never wrote the book.
+One of my colleagues wrote a good book about being a lone arranger, but I still like the title.

 Like all WordPress sites, you can subscribe to changes to be pushed to you in your feed reader.
 Just append /feed to the URL of any page that you want to get automatically updated in whatever you use to follow feeds.
 You will have to configure it in your feed aggregator.
 If you don’t know what this means … don’t worry about it.